gszathmari/homelab-on-oracle-cloud/README.md

 ## Configuration

-1. In order to deploy your homelab environment with Terraform, clone or download this repository to your computer.
+1. In order to deploy your home lab environment with Terraform, clone or download this repository to your computer.

 1. Follow the